jetm/git-recommended-uses/git-recommended-uses.md

 ---

-## Expectations
+## About this presentation

+* No a proper Git training.
+It could take days.

+* It's a collection of recommendations have been put together through some years of experience.

-* I expect from this presentation you can take some knowledge and apply it to your frequent Git routine.
+* From this presentation you can take some knowledge and improve your frequent Git routine.

 ---